What is Ram? What specifications does RAM have? This article will answer the above questions.

 There are 2 main types of DRAM:

-3. Specifications of RAM
+3. The specifications of RAM

 Bus speed is the operating frequency of RAM or the number of data accesses of RAM in 1 second.

-For example: A RAM stick reads: 256 MB DDR – 333MHz – PC2700 (256MB capacity – DDR RAM type – 333MHz bus speed – 2700 MHz bandwidth).
+For example, a RAM stick with 256 MB DDR – 333MHz – PC2700 (256MB capacity – DDR RAM type – 333MHz bus speed – 2700 MHz bandwidth).